dgmiller/datavis_resources/README.md

 + Redesign an ACME lab
 + Complete a visual data analysis project and write up on Medium

+### Day 8: February 14

+Practice makes perfect.

+Since I was unavailable last Thursday, it's a work-in-class day.
+That way, I can come around and meet with those who I wasn't able to meet with.
+My apologies.

 ### Day 7: February 7

 Training Your Eyes to See